Maybe you’re here because you just got a new diffuser or you’re thinking about buying one.

 - Bad moods.
 Essential oils popularly known for its calming properties, putting you out of your miserable, grumpy, mood or dip.
 Try using essential oils in your diffuser instead of drinking another cup of coffee, and you might just be surprised at the boost.

-- Skin deprivation.
+- Sleep deprivation.
 This is another common use of essential oils because diffusers rarely don’t come with their own line of oils.
 Lavender is widely known to decrease anxiety and increase sleep quality.
 If you don’t have a diffuser at home, a cheaper and easier solution is to dilute some lavender oil with filtered water in a spray bottle to make a nighttime spritz.

-Thing to keep in mind when purchasing essential oils:
+Things to keep in mind when purchasing essential oils:

 Just like anything and everything else in the world of advertising, not all claims might be true.
 When buying your essential oils with labels like pure, therapeutic, or organic, keep in mind that some companies can get away with a little padding or false advertising, making their claims not a hundred percent true.
 Some companies add fillers and additives to their products in order to cut costs, and at the expense of the consumers, too.
 To avoid being victim to these scams, try purchasing directly from the company and not a third party online store.
 Also, do due diligence, do your research on the products and read reviews, and make sure the oils don’t have any toxic ingredients.